mproticcc/Game-Store/README.md

 ## Development server

-Use command 'npm run start-app' in terminal to start application, Use command 'npm run start-database' in terminal to start up json database Use command 'start-all' in terminal to start whole application
+Run `npm run start-app `in terminal to start application

+Run `npm run start-database` in terminal to start up json database

+Run `start-all` in terminal to start whole application

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.